 In March 2016, Mizuho had the honor of being selected as one of the Japanese Ministry of Economy, Trade and Industry (METI)'s New Diversity Management Selection 100, a distinction that recognizes excellence in diversity initiatives of Japanese companies.
-In March 2018, Mizuho was also selected as a Nadeshiko Brand, a distinction conferred jointly by the METI and the Tokyo Stock Exchange to companies that work to provide more opportunities for women to participate in and take on greater responsibility in the workplace.
-Additionally, for two consecutive years (2017 and 2018), we have been selected by the Bloomberg Gender-Equality Index in recognition of our efforts to cultivate an inclusive workplace, in terms of gender equality, our disclosure practices, results, policies, and other factors.
+In March 2019, Mizuho was also selected as a Nadeshiko Brand for 2 consecutive years, a distinction conferred jointly by the METI and the Tokyo Stock Exchange to companies that work to provide more opportunities for women to participate in and take on greater responsibility in the workplace.
+Additionally, for three consecutive years (2017, 2018 and 2019), we have been selected by the Bloomberg Gender-Equality Index in recognition of our efforts to cultivate an inclusive workplace, in terms of gender equality, our disclosure practices, results, policies, and other factors.
 For more details, see Mizuho's website.